mbenoukaiss/flutter-news/README.md

 # News

 ## Features to implement
-- Pull to refresh
+- [x] Pull to refresh
-- Search for a specific query
+- [x] Search for a specific query
-- Choose a news category
+- [x] Choose a news category
-- Mark an article as read or add to a list of favorites
+- [x] Mark an article as read
+- [ ] Add article to bookmarks
-- On tablet, view news in a two-column layout and the second column is a the news page
+- [ ] On tablet, view news in a two-column layout and the second column is a the news page
-- Infinite scroll
+- [x] Infinite scroll